Alternative Dispute Resolution (ADR) - Mediation, Arbitration, Neutral Assessment

 Put simply, you and your opponent present your case and Mr. Tobia will decide it.

 In arbitration, a neutral person called an "arbitrator" hears arguments and evidence from each side and then decides the outcome of the dispute.
 Arbitration is less formal than a trial, and the rules of evidence are often relaxed.
 Arbitration may be either "binding" or "nonbinding."
 Binding arbitration means that the parties waive their right to a trial and agree to accept the arbitrator's decision as final.
 Generally, there is no right to appeal an arbitrator's decision.
 Nonbinding arbitration means that the parties are free to request a trial if they do not accept the arbitrator's decision.

 In neutral assessment or neutral evaluation, each party would present the case to Mr. Tobia, acting as a neutral "evaluator."
 The evaluator then gives an opinion on the strengths and weaknesses of each party's evidence and arguments and about how the dispute could be resolved.
 Although the evaluator's opinion is not binding, the parties typically use it as a basis for trying to point a way toward a negotiated resolution of the dispute.
 In these instances, an evaluation of the dispute that seeks to determine best and worst case alternatives often can point the way to a negotiated agreement.

-To schedule a free initial consultation – email to email@example.com or call the firm’s Wilmington office directly at (302) 655-5303.
+To schedule an initial consultation – email to email@example.com or call the firm’s Wilmington office directly at (302) 655-5303.